Lakshmana (Chahamana dynasty): Reign

 The Lakhana Raula Prabandha claims that Lakshmana single-handedly fought against the freebooters called the Medas, who had been raiding the Naddula area.
 This impressed the local Brahmanas, who hired him to guard the town.
 Gradually, Lakshmana built a small troop, and forced Medas to stay away from Naddula.
 One day, he ventured too far into Medapata (the Meda territory), while pursuing the Medas.
 He was seriously wounded in a fight against Medas, and felt helpless.
-But his family deity Ashapuri appeared before him, and told him that a large number of horses belonging to the Malwa king would come to him.
+But his family deity Ashapura appeared before him, and told him that a large number of horses belonging to the Malwa king would come to him.
 She instructed him to sprinkle saffron water on the horses.
 The next day, a convoy of 12,000 horses passed by Lakshmana.
 When he sprinkled the saffron water on them, their colour changed so drastically that the men accompanying the horses failed to recognize them.
 Thus, Lakshmana became the owner of these 12,000 horses.
 With help of these horses, Lakshmana was able to carve out a kingdom for himself.
 Nainsi ri Khyat contains a similar account, but states the number of horses as 13,000.
 These legends suggest that Lakshmana had a strong cavalry.

 According to the Chahamana records, Lakshmana collected taxes from the gates of Patana, and levied tribute on Chittor.
 Historians such as G. H. Ojha and Dasharatha Sharma consider this to be an empty boast, as these two cities were ruled by independent rulers at the time.
 Patana was the capital of the Chaulukya king Mularaja, while Chittor was under the control of Guhila rulers Shaktikumara and Ambaprasada.

 The construction of the Nadol Fort is attributed to Lakshmana.
 He is also said to have commissioned a Vishnu temple named after him at Nadol (possibly the Lakshmana-svamin temple mentioned in later 12th century inscriptions).

 Lakshmana is said to have married a Vaishya woman in Naddula.
 He was succeeded by his son Shobhita alias Sohiya.